GTA 6 Trailer Easter Eggs And Breakdown: All The Details You Missed

 A prominent reference to the popular ‘Florida Joker’ is made in the GTA 6 trailer with a photograph of a suspect covered with face tattoos and harbouring purple hair.

 The Florida Joker was a name that was assigned to 30-year-old Lawrence Patrick Sullivan in 2017 after his mug shot went viral on social media.
-Sullivan gained fame for his DC Comics’ Joker-inspired hairdo and makeup (including the scars on his cheeks) and was even known for his unusual behaviour during one of his trials.
+Sullivan gained fame for his DC Comics’ Joker-inspired hairdo and makeup (including the scars on his cheeks) as well as his unusual behaviour during one of his trials.

 Alligators and swamps have made appearances in some of Rockstar’s previous titles like Mafia 3 and Red Dead Redemption 2.
 Now the Grand Theft Auto franchise is finally getting its dose of the deadly reptile.
 There couldn’t be a better game than GTA 6 to demonstrate this as the swampy regions of Florida’s Everglades are the most suitable ecosystem for alligators.
 Not to mention, the trailer also shows alligators invading swimming pools in mansions and getting rescued by the authorities – a regular occurrence in Florida.